MoonPoet/xaprb-src/content/blog/2007/high-performance-mysql-second-edition-schema-optimization-and-indexing.md

 All this is a preface to the following sentence: schema, indexing, advanced features, and query optimization are intermingled to some extent in the three chapters, even though we tried to separate the topics sensibly.
 I haven't yet taken some of the suggestions I got in comments on the last chapter I posted.
 Like I said, reorganizing is a lot of work :-)

 Here's the outline.
 I have the same kinds of questions as before: what are we forgetting, do you have any questions or topics you'd like us to cover, etc?
-Comments are welcome.

 [**Update**: I forgot to mention the vital statistics.
 So far it's about 55 pages printed.]